On steady and expanding Ricci solitons with asymptotic symmetries: Introduction

-In this paper, we answer this question affirmatively for steady GRSs that are asymptotic to cylinders over certain spherical space forms.
-The notion of asymptotic cylindricity is standard and arises naturally in various situations; see e.g. \cites{brendle2013rotational,deng-zhu,bamler-3}. \begin{definition} Let $n \geq 3$.
+To date, most classification results for GRSs and ancient solutions take place on smooth manifolds under assumptions on both asymptotic geometry and curvature; see for instance \cites{brendle2014rotational,brendle-naff,zz,deng-zhu,chodosh,chodosh-fong,cds}.
+Motivated by the discussion above, our goal here is to investigate what remains true in the absence of curvature assumptions.
+Our results take place on \emph{asymptotically cylindrical} steady GRSs and \emph{asymptotically conical} expanding GRSs, defined below.
+For these GRSs, we will prove uniqueness and symmetry results without curvature assumptions, in exchange for an analytical condition on the weighted Lichnerowicz Laplacian \eqref{eq:L-defn}.
+In accompanying work \cite{law}, we generalize our results to \emph{Ricci-flat ALE spaces}, which themselves form a class of steady GRSs, but are also of independent interest. \begin{definition} Let $n \geq 3$.
 Let $\mathcal{S} = \Sph^{n-1}/\Gamma$ be a spherical space form of dimension $n-1$.
-A steady GRS $(M^n,g,f)$ is said to be \emph{asymptotically $\mathcal{S}$-cylindrical} if the following holds.
-Let $\Phi_t$ be the flow of the vector field $\nabla f$.
-Take an arbitrary sequence $p_m$ of marked points going to infinity and consider the rescaled flows
+A steady GRS $(M^n,g,f)$ is called \emph{asymptotically $\mathcal{S}$-cylindrical} if the following holds.
+Let $\Phi_t$ be the flow of $-\nabla f$.
+Take an arbitrary sequence $p_m$ of points going to infinity and consider the rescaled flows